This vegetarian moqueca features hearts of palm and plantains instead of fish. Ready in under 45 minutes.

 Ingredients

-- 1 ripe plantain (yellow with some dark brown spots), cut into coins
+- 1 ripe plantain (yellow with some dark brown spots), peeled and cut into coins

 - 1 medium yellow onion, thinly sliced

-- 1 bell pepper, ribs and seeds removed, thinly sliced
+- 1 red bell pepper, ribs and seeds removed, thinly sliced

 - 2 plum tomatoes, finely diced